dmesa2/Analysis-Traffic-Changes-Social-Distancing/README.md

 # Analysis of Social Distancing Traffic Changes in Portland

 For this project I used a subset of the data from the PORTAL Transportation Data Archive to create two interactive dashboards.
-These dashboard visualizations compare the months/years of traffic in Portland, Oregon before Covid-19 to the months and year of traffic during Covid-19.
-The goal of this is to analyze how a pandemic like Covid-19 can change traffic patterns in a major city like Portland, Oregon.
+These dashboard visualizations compare the traffic patterns before and after social distancing was implemented in Portland, OR.
+The goal of this is to analyze how social distancing during a pandemic can change traffic patterns in a major city like Portland, Oregon.

 The dashboards can be seen at the following link: *placeholder*.